Modern Slavery – Slavery and Human Trafficking Statement

 When selecting our suppliers, price is not our only driver.
 We are committed to buying quality products and services from ethical suppliers and part of measuring this involves assessing the approach a potential supplier takes to its people and the workers in its own supply chain.

 We meet formally with each of our key suppliers at least annually and, among other things, address their approach to slavery and human trafficking at those review meetings.
+In 2016 we invested in contract management software.
+This online system will enable us to interrogate our contractual terms (including those dealing with the Act) with suppliers more easily.

-Richard Clark, Executive Partner
+Paul Stacey, Executive Partner